Are you struggling to create a London itinerary that actually makes sense?

 “Can I share the PDF and map with anyone? ”

-One purchase of the itinerary includes the PDF, which can be downloaded up to three times onto your various devices, and one Digital Map.
+One purchase of the itinerary includes the PDF, which can be downloaded up to five times onto your various devices, and one Digital Map.
 You’re certainly allowed to pass your device to your travel partners, but it can’t be shared beyond that.